brianspiering/quotes_from_others/README.md

 "The skill of writing is to create a context in which other people can think."
 — Edwin Schlossberg

-"Will McAvoy: You have ink on your face.
+Will McAvoy: "You have ink on your face."
-Mackenzie MacHale: I WORK WITH PENS!"
+Mackenzie MacHale: "I WORK WITH PENS!"
 (I have often have dry earser marker on me when I teach)
-— "The Newsroom"
+— The Newsroom

 ----
 Life